Skip to main content

 Image credit: Getty

-Ahead of his September return for Canelo Alvarez, trainer Eddy Reynoso is mapped out how the final chapter of his career might look.
+Ahead of his September return for Canelo Alvarez, trainer Eddy Reynoso has mapped out how the final chapter of his career might look, and who he would like to face.

 Last year, Canelo became a two-time undisputed super-middleweight world champion when he outpointed Cuba’s William Scull to regain the IBF world title, having vacated it the year prior.